What is Graphic Medicine?

 Basically, it's the use of comics to explore issues in healthcare.
 The term "graphic" in the name refers to the use of visual imagery, not explicit content.

-Most importantly, by showcasing a lived experience from the patient's perspective, graphic medicine gives voice to those who are often not heard.
+Most importantly, by showcasing a lived experience from the patient's perspective, these pathographies give voice to those who are often not heard, and they help the reader gain insight into a person's personal experience of health, illness, caregiving and disability.

 *Anything that affects a person's mental or physical health can be expressed through graphic medicine.*